Predicting Philadelphia Eagles' Stat Leaders in 2017

 Vinny Curry: 4.5 sacks

-A young pass rusher who can produce immediately is just what the doctor ordered for the Eagles this offseason, and they landed a steal in Tennessee's Derek Barnett.
+A young pass-rusher who can produce immediately is just what the doctor ordered for the Eagles this offseason, and they landed a steal in Tennessee's Derek Barnett.

 Barnett's presence alone should open things up for the other edge, where Brandon Graham provided consistent pressure in 2016 but could only rack up 5.5 sacks as the pass-rushing unit as a whole lacked explosion.
 Expect Graham to get more room to operate and hit the double-digit plateau as he continues ascending.